The Catholic Liturgical Year: The Temporal Cycle

 Liturgy and Sacraments Video #8.
-Dr. Italy discusses the history of the Temporal Cycle of the Catholic Liturgical Year that includes Lent, Easter, Advent, Christmas and the important weekly commemoration of Christ’s passion on Fridays and Resurrection on the Lord’s Day, Sunday.
+In this session, Dr. Italy discusses the history of the Temporal Cycle of the Catholic Liturgical Year which includes Lent, Easter, Advent, Christmas, Ordinary Time and the important weekly commemoration of Christ’s passion on Fridays and Resurrection on the Lord’s Day, Sunday.

 Website Option 2 undated maroon

-This video on the temporal cycle of the Catholic Liturgical year is the eighth session of Theology 552 of the Catholic Distance University course Liturgy and Sacraments..
+This video on the temporal cycle of the Catholic Liturgical year is the eighth session of Theology 552 of the Catholic Distance University course Liturgy and Sacraments by professor Marcellino D’Ambrosio, Ph.D., aka “Dr Italy.”

-For the previous video (7) in the series, click here.
+For the previous video (7) in the series on the seasal rhythm of the liturgical year, click here.

-For the next video (9) in the series, click here.
+For the next video (9) in the series on the sanctoral cycle of the liturgical year, click here.

-Banner/featured image by Simon Berger on Unsplash.
+Banner/featured image of a Catholic priest with arms raised celebrating the Catholic eucharistic liturgy during ordinary time by Simon Berger on Unsplash.
 Public domain.

 No Comments